tanmaycode2/DevOps-and-Cloud-Projects/Software_Installation/Apache_Superset/Windows_server-19.md

-To install Apache-superset on Windows server 2019
+# Step-by-step installation of Apache-superset on Windows server 2019

+**🙋‍♂️ INFO:** If you have fixes/suggestions to for this doc, please comment below.

+**🌟 STAR:** This doc if you found this document helpful.

+---

 1.)
 Enable Linux on Windows Server 2019.
  ![image1](https://user-images.githubusercontent.com/96629547/190019856-b6d0c160-64a8-4cd8-87f3-ebfe4e432a84.png)